Tips For Rocking Your Professional Headshot Session

 Bring at least three different outfits One could be casual, one formal, and one more playful depending on the mood you’d like to portray, and the nature of your business.
 Your clothing should be up-to-date, reflecting your individual personality and style.
 The goal of any professional headshot is to showcase your face.
 Clothes and accessories detracting from this goal should not be included.

-Business Headshot Tips
+Professional Headshot Session Tips

 You may find the following tips helpful: